incrementum/vscode-extension-scala-mill/README.md

 # vscode-extension-scala-mill

 Ever wanted to write a vscode extension in scala that also supports live reloading while you code?
-Here you go...
+Here you go... enjoy!

 **vscode extension** 'Hello World' that reloads when its code changes (live reloading), written in **Scala** and built with **Mill**.